mihaitodor/connect/website/docs/components/outputs/mongodb.md

 :::caution EXPERIMENTAL
 This component is experimental and therefore subject to change or removal outside of major version releases.
 :::
-Inserts items into a MongoDB collection.
+Performs batch operations on a MongoDB collection.

 Introduced in version 3.43.0.